-Turn your filter to backwash and start the pool pump.
+Once the filter is turned off, change the mode of your filter to backwash using the multiport valve and start the pool pump.
 Continue backwashing until the wastewater is clear.

 Once the water in the filter has drained, you need to take off the top of the filter.
 Some models will have bolts that need to be unscrewed with a wrench, while others have a single clamp that needs to be released.

 Remove the top of the filter and take out the manifold, which holds each of the filter grids.
-When it is dirty, you will see plenty of grime and debris on each of the filter grids.
+When it is dirty, you will see plenty of grime and debris on each filter grid.

 Each filter grid should be removed from the manifold and washed using a garden hose.
 Make sure to get in there and clean off all the DE, debris, and algae from the filter grids.

-After cleaning the filter grids, you should also give the filter take a good rinse, removing any excess DE from the walls of the tank.
+After cleaning the filter grids, you should give the filter tank a good rinse and a scrub removing any excess DE from the tank’s walls.

 Place each filter grid back in the manifold and return it to the filter base.
 Lubricate the O-ring in the tank and put the filter lid back on.
 Secure it with either the clamp or bolts.

-Open the air release valve, removing any excess air.
+Open the air relief valve, removing any excess air.

 Once all of the air in the pump is released, turn the pump back on and close the air release valve when you see the water coming out.